nusnlp/LIF/README.md

 ### Evaluation ###

-For evaluation, you need to generate the prediction file for dev set and test set.
+For evaluation, one needs to generate the prediction files for both the dev set and the test set.
+Running the prediction on the dev set is necessary as we estimate the threshold based on the performance on the dev set.
-Running the prediction is necessary as we estimate the threshold based on the performance on the dev set.
 To run the evaluation, simply run:

 ```bash
 python evaluator.py --dev_pred_file /path/to/dev_predictions.jsonl \